resuminator/docs/docs/developer-guide/contributing.md

 - Start using Resuminator!
 Go through the [Quick Start](/docs/introduction/quick-start) guides.
   Does everything work as expected?
 If not, we're always looking for improvements.
 Let us know by opening an issue.

-- Help us making the docs better.
+- Help us make the docs better.
 File an issue if you find anything that is confusing or can be improved.
 We also have an [umbrella issue for docs](https://github.com/resuminator/resuminator/issues/99) where we are planning and working on all docs.
 You may adopt a doc piece there to work on.